iochoa/alico/README.md

 CALQ OPTIONS

     -q, CALQ compression
         Compress the quality values with CALQ.
 This creates an additional file in the output directory "quality_values_calq" which contains the compressed quality values.

+    -z, CALQ Decompression
-To decompress, run "./SAMStreamer -x -q <SAM file name> <output directory> <reference file name>".
+        Decompress the quality values with CALQ.
+Usage: "./SAMStreamer -z <input Directory> <output file name> <reference file name>".

     -p, polyploidy
         Set the polyploidy value for CALQ (2 by default).